Oh Brother, Where Art Thou?: Plot

 Grampa suffers a mild heart attack while arguing with a cinema clerk.
 Realizing he may not have much time left, he confesses a long-hidden secret: Homer has a half-brother.
 Before Grampa married Homer's mother, he and a carnival prostitute had a son whom they left at the Shelbyville Orphanage.
 Determined to find his brother, Homer visits the orphanage and learns that his half-brother Herb Powell now lives in Detroit.

 Herb owns Powell Motors, a Detroit automobile manufacturer.
 Herb is overjoyed to learn Homer is his half-brother and invites the Simpsons to stay at his mansion.
 Bart, Lisa, and Maggie are enthralled by Herb's wealthy lifestyle and outgoing personality, but Marge worries wealth will spoil her children.
 Herb decides that Homer, an average American, is the perfect person to design his company's new car, and gives him free rein on the project.
 When Herb's design team ignores Homer's outlandish suggestions, Herb encourages a reluctant Homer to take command and incorporate his own ideas into the final design.

-The new car is unveiled with great fanfare, but Herb is horrified to find that it looks ridiculous, has various outdated features and the unaffordable price of $82,000.
+The new car is unveiled with great fanfare, but Herb is horrified by its ludicrous, indulgent design and unaffordable price of $82,000.
 (Note: Equivalent to $183,447.61 in 2024 USD.)
 Powell Motors is forced into bankruptcy.
 The bank forecloses on Herb's mansion and he loses everything he worked for.
 As Herb leaves Detroit on a bus, he angrily disowns Homer as a brother.
-Grampa arrives and scolds Homer for ruining Herb's life.
+Grampa arrives shortly afterward, eager to meet Herb, but gets back in the taxi when Homer hints at his failure.
 While Homer drives the family home, Bart tells him his car is great.
 Homer is relieved to learn at least one person likes it.